 Define stakeholder needs

 Stakeholders are the people or groups of people who must be satisfied by the project and this may include anyone who is (or potentially will be) materially affected by the project’s success or failure.
-Most of the time, stakeholders for us are the clients that approach us with the initial idea.
+Most of the time, stakeholders for us are the clients who approach us with the initial idea.

 As we mentioned above, the main reason for the inception phase is to clarify the idea and describe it in processes and features, so that it becomes more “solidified” in terms of its scope, boundaries, features, users, etc.

-There are many ways to define stakeholders needs:
+There are many ways to define stakeholders’ needs:

 - Creating user stories to see the user journey and identify goals and gaps.

 - Hosting brainstorming sessions to let everyone speak.
 You can stumble upon a feature or a constraint you’ve never considered before just because the creativity finally had a field day.

 - Building process diagrams to go through the algorithms of the app or system’s work.

 And wield the children’s most powerful weapon: the question “Why?”
 Sometimes things might seem obvious to you, but you have to make sure these things make sense to the people who will be using the system.
 Also, this would help to streamline the processes because you’ll be able to either remove the unnecessary stuff or know the exact purpose of the ones that remain.